4 DevOps tools shaping the future of the CI/CD pipeline

 In truth, Slack isn't a development tool — it is a communication tool for developers.
 It is also a communication tool that has taken the entire business world by storm.
 Growing from nothing to a $7 billion company in less than five years, Slack holds the record as the fastest growing business app of all time.

 Many non-development-specific collaboration tools, from Asana to Trello, have found their place next to development-specific collaboration software like Jira.
-However, the extensibility, flexibility, and convenience of Slack puts it in a league of its own.
+However, the extensibility, flexibility, and convenience of Slack put it in a league of its own.

 Pulling together chat, file-sharing, conference calls, and external system alerts within a single, channel-based platform that can keep everyone up to date while only alerting relevant team members is simple but revolutionary.
 For many, it is hard to remember work before Slack.
-For DevOps, this impact is just as, if not more, important.
+For DevOps, this impact is just as, if not more, significant.
 With a proper collaboration platform, team members can connect not only with one another but also with their dev environments: sharing data, leveraging the correct diagnostic tools, and managing workflow to a successful resolution.

 2. Kubernetes: Making containers move

 Less than five years old, Kubernetes is the container orchestration platform that takes containerization to the next level.
-Kubernetes groups application containers into logical "packages" for simple, fast management and discovery.
+Kubernetes groups application containers into logical "packages" for simple, agile management and discovery.
 It also automates the deployment and scaling of containerized applications.